cloudinary-community/gatsby-transformer-cloudinary/README.md

 ## 📤 Upload Remote Images and add Gatsby Image Support

-Upload remote images referenced in any node to Cloudinary and take advantage of Cloudinary's transformations:
+Upload remote images referenced in any node to Cloudinary and enjoy Cloudinary's transformations:

-- A `CloudinaryAsset` node is created for each image.
+- You create a `CloudinaryAsset` node for each image.
-- The `gatsbyImageData` resolver is added to each node by default.
+- You add the `gatsbyImageData` resolver to each node by default.

 Uploading remote image requires you to write some custom code.
 We'd like to make it configurable instead, let us know if you'd benefit by [joining the discussion](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/discussions/207).

-The configuration and example in this section assumes your Gatsby Data Layer has at least one node of type `Project` with a `coverImageUrl` field containg a url pointing to a publically available image file.
+This configuration and example assumes your Gatsby Data Layer has at least one node of type `Project` with a `coverImageUrl` field containg a url pointing to a publically available image file.

 ### Install Packages